pstaender/neo4jmapper/README.md

   });
 ```

-You can chain your query elements as much as your want and use conditional parameters in WHERE statements with `Graph`:
+You can chain your query elements as much as your want and use conditional parameters in WHERE clause with `Graph`:

 ```js
   Graph